Tabletop Game / Scarred Lands

 - Was Once a Man: The power of the Titans tends to turn people into their idea of perfection-fatlings are priests of Gaurak who ate a sacred melon that is only palatable to his chosen, and hags are women who desired dark magic, which gave them Age Without Youth.

-- Wicked Witch: Belsameth has the general appearance in her favored form.
+- Wicked Witch: Belsameth has this general appearance in her favored form.
 Note the word "favored"; she's actually Madriel's identical twin, and thus actually a Hot Witch.
 She, however, hates her sister with a passion and only takes her true form if she thinks there's a large gain she can get from it.

 - The Wonka: Yugman the Sage.
 Very powerful?
 Yes.
 Extremely knowledgeable?
 Definitely.
 Comes off as a complete kook?
 Oh yeah.